 This post may contain affiliate links.
 See my disclosure policy.

 This shaved Brussels sprouts salad is a crisp and flavorful recipe that comes together in just 10 minutes!
 It’s a blend of seasonal ingredients such as Brussels sprouts, red apples, and cranberries – tossed in a homemade lemon vinaigrette.
 I’d definitely say this is one of my favorite winter salads.

-This month I’ve hopped on the Brussels sprouts bandwagon with my green shakshuka and balsamic bacon Brussels sprouts.
+This month I’ve hopped on the Brussels sprouts bandwagon with my roasted Brussels sprouts, green shakshuka and balsamic bacon Brussels sprouts.
 But if you’ve got a bundle of sprouts leftover, a refreshing and hearty salad is the perfect way to make use of them.